-This thing on my wrist.
+This thing is on my wrist.
 Why did I choose to put it there?
 What possible good can come from strapping on some electronic tagging device to my person?
-After logging thousands of steps, I’m debating is having a Fitbit Charge 3 strapped to my wrist 24×7 worth the $150?
+After logging thousands of steps, I’m debating the idea of wearing a smartwatch 24×7.

 I bought my Charge 3 about two months ago.
 After a long winter with less than ideal exercise habits, I felt I needed to go “all in” on fitness accountability.
 No more excuses, Cubert!
 So after a little online research, I went with the Charge 3.

-For someone like my wife who’s a fitness die-hard, that Garmin does it all.
+For someone like my wife who’s a fitness die-hard, Garmin does it all.
 I figured if that gadget could keep her that engaged then maybe a similar strap-on would be up my alley.
 Enter Fitbit.

 A Little Background on Fitbit

-Adding insult to injury, other studies have shown that the wrist-based devices overestimate steps taken and calories burned.
-Now that’s not quite as insidious as the Volkswagen emissions scandal, but some fitness fanatics cry foul on shit like that.
+Adding insult to injury, other studies have shown that wrist-based devices overestimate steps taken and calories burned.
+Now that’s not quite as insidious as the Volkswagen emissions scandal, but some fitness fanatics cry foul on $h*t like that.

 Take my wife for instance.
 She’s competitive and swears by the accuracy of her Garmin.
 So when we’re neck and neck on steps for the day, she poo-poos my results out of hand.

 Granted, just last week I noticed I was getting “steps” while simply driving home from happy hour.
 How’s THAT for tracking worthwhile activity?
-Lift a beer for a few hours, get some steps by twisting the steering wheel.
+Lift a beer for a few hours, and get some steps by twisting the steering wheel.
 (Yes, I only had one beer.
 If I’d ridden my bike to work that day, I’d have had two.)

 C’mon Fitbit – Fix it

 Those few warts aside, Fitbit continues to prosper.
-Their sales rank just behind leader Apple, and their reach is global.
+Its sales rank just behind leader Apple, and its reach is global.
 Winners of all sorts of tech awards, Fitbit is always coming out with something new and enticing.
-I picked up the Charge 3 because they finally made the Charge in a water-proof design.
+I picked up the Charge 3 because they finally made the Charge in a waterproof design.